leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

 ```output error
 {{#example_out Examples/Props.lean outOfBounds}}
 ```
-This error message is saying Lean tried to automatically mathematically prove that `3 < List.length woodlandCritters`, which would mean that the lookup was safe, but that it could not do so.
+This error message is saying Lean tried to automatically mathematically prove that `3 < woodlandCritters.length` (i.e. `3 < List.length woodlandCritters`), which would mean that the lookup was safe, but that it could not do so.
 Out-of-bounds errors are a common class of bugs, and Lean uses its dual nature as a programming language and a theorem prover to rule out as many as possible.

 Understanding how this works requires an understanding of three key ideas: propositions, proofs, and tactics.